 Further reading: The Three Essential Steps to Buying Property Abroad >

-If you are planning to buy a property in Spain and would like to discuss your plans with a currency expert, open a free account with our online partners Smart Currency Exchange today.
+If you are planning to buy a property in Spain and would like to discuss your plans with a currency expert, open a free account with A Place in the Sun Currency.

 The account is free, there's no obligation to trade, and opening an account gives you access to your own experienced trader, who can guide you through the whole process and discuss the best currency strategy to suit your needs and get the most for your money.